Tip Sheet of the Month

 Writers are often known for their depressions.
 But is there anything we can do about it?
 I’m finding that letting go of everything improves my mood a lot.
 Nisargadatta teaches that life goes on spontaneously and we don’t have to put energy into anything.
 As whacky as that sounds, it is working.
 I realized I was putting energy into driving, … Continue reading

-- The fear of failure can cause writer’s block
+- Fear on our imagination can cause writer’s block